pivotal-cf/docs-pks/nsxt-multi-t0.hbs.md

 {{  vars.product }} multi-T0 lets you provision, manage, and secure Kubernetes cluster deployments on isolated tenant networks.
 As shown in the diagram below, instead of having a single T0 router, there are multiple T0 routers.
-The Shared Tier-0 router handles traffic between the TKGI management network and the vSphere standard network where vCenter and NSX Manager are deployed.
+The Shared Tier-0 router handles traffic between the {{ vars.product_short }} management network and the vSphere standard network where vCenter and NSX Manager are deployed.
 There are two Tenant Tier-0 routers that connect to the Shared Tier-0 over an NSX logical switch using a virtual LAN (VLAN) or Overlay transport zone.
 Using each dedicated T0, Kubernetes clusters are deployed in complete isolation on each tenant network.